malthe/otto/README.rst

 ========

 Otto is an HTTP publisher which uses a routes-like syntax to map URLs to code.
-It supports object traversal.
+It supports routing and traversal.

 You can use the publisher to write web applications.
 It was designed with both small and large applications in mind.
 We have tried to